richdynamix/arc/README.md

 ```bash
     ./ssh web
 ```
 This is simply a wrapper script for convenience.
-Under the hood its simply calling `docker exec -it web bash`
+Under the hood it's simply calling `docker exec -it web bash`

 Addtionally, you may swap the `web` argument for any of the container names i.e. `./ssh database`, `./ssh redis`